Strategy: Process, Content, Context (PE)

 By the end of the course, the student should have or be able to:

-• identify strategic opportunities, describe business contexts and critically evaluate strategies of existing companies and public organizations
+• An ability to identify opportunities, describe business contexts and critically evaluate current strategies.

 The use of case studies, illustrations from current business events, and interactive settings, will create awareness of how leading international businesses are confronting and resolving the trade-offs related to strategic management.